-I recently had the opportunity to talk with founder and Chief Investment officer of Sachem Cove Partners, a hedge fund that invests solely in uranium and nuclear fuel cycle companies, newsletter writer and someone who has spent 20+ years in the hedge fund business as an analyst, portfolio manager and partner, Mike Alkin.
+I recently had the opportunity to talk with Mike Alkin.
+Mike is the founder and Chief Investment officer of Sachem Cove Partners, a hedge fund that invests solely in uranium and nuclear fuel cycle companies, a newsletter writer and someone who has spent 20+ years in the hedge fund business as an analyst, portfolio manager and partner.
 Below you’ll find the first part or our two-part interview series.

 In this part you’ll learn how to manage a commodity investment over a long cycle, factors to look for when a commodity market is turning and why the uranium market is so unusual.

 Part 2 of the interview is published tomorrow.